Super Fight League

-Super Fight League was a mixed martial arts promotion, based in India.
-The organisation was formed in 2012 by actor Sanjay Dutt and British-Indian businessman Raj Kundra, and is currently co-owned by British-Indian businessman Bill Dosanjh and British boxing champion Amir Khan.
+Super Fight League was a mixed martial arts promotion based in India.
+The organisation was formed in 2012 by actor Sanjay Dutt and British-Indian businessman Raj Kundra, and co-owned by British-Indian businessman Bill Dosanjh and British boxing champion Amir Khan.

 Super Fight League had 67 live televised events, with over 100 million views.
 It has produced at least 50 live televised events broadcast on Colors, Neo Prime, ESPN Star Sports, MTV India and YouTube.

 History

 The Super Fight League was formed in 2012 by actor Sanjay Dutt and British Indian businessman Raj Kundra, with the intent of giving Indian mixed martial artists a platform to compete and grow in its home country whilst bringing in talented fighters from different parts of the world.
 They launched their first event on 11 March 2012, which was headlined by Bob 'The Beast' Sapp and James 'The Colossus' Thompson.

 On 27 February, the Super Fight League announced that they had signed Todd Duffee, Trevor Prangley, Baga Agaev, Paul Kelly, Xavier Foupa-Pokam and Lena Ovchynnikova to four fight exclusive contracts.

 On 23 June, the Super Fight League announced that they had signed Jeff Monson, Satoshi Ishii, Rameau Thierry Sokoudjou, and Michael Page.

 It was announced by the Fight Network that they will show all of the Super Fight League’s events on Canadian TV.

 In September 2012 Pavia resigned his position as the CEO of the Super Fight League citing "family reasons."

 The Super Fight League made three announcements on 24 September 2012.
 The first was a strategic alliance between themselves and Invicta Fighting Championships, which aims to bring the best Indian female fighters to Invicta, whilst Invicta will aim to send world class female mixed martial artists to the Super Fight League.
 The second announcement was the Friday Night Fight Nights.
 From 12 October, the Super Fight League will hold an event every Friday in a specially designed arena in Mumbai in front of an exclusive invitation only audience.
 This will replace the original model of holding arena events once aimed one a month.
 Programming will last for three hours each week with weigh-ins, live fights, and interviews from Bollywood cage side guests.
 There will be 7 fights in total each event, with 1 of them being a female bout.
 It will air live on Neo Prime in India and on their YouTube page for the rest of the world.